ArrEssJay/rust-gpu-software-rasteriser/README.md

 # rust-gpu-software-rasterise

-This is an experimental cell-based Compute Shader Rasteriser written in Rust using
+This is an experimental cell-based Compute Shader Rasteriser written in Rust using `rust-gpu` for SPIR-V targetting.

-rust-gpu

-.
 Broadly, the implementation follows Juan Piñeda's method \[1\].

 It is principally a proof-of-concept and learning exercise.
 It may not be directly suitable for use in your project.
-However, as a practical demonstration of a non-trivial GPU compute shader, it may be useful for reference.
+However, as a practical demonstration of the aforementioned, being an out-of-tree, non-trivial example of using `rust-gpu` I hope you find something useful here.

 For certain applications, the GPU render pipeline is not appropriate, such as for analytical applications.
 Display-targeted graphics APIs like OpenGL, Vulkan, Metal, etc., do not guarantee pixel-exact consistency between implementations.
 By implementing a software rasteriser on the GPU as a compute shader, we can ensure that the output is consistent regardless of the target platform.